wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 3.1.2 =
+* Added option to show/hide jump menu on front-end (when using top or bottom positioning)

 = 3.1.1 =
 * NEW!
 View an item on the front end by holding SHIFT and left clicking an item in the jump menu!